- Chapter 1

 Errors A frustrating reversal of the conditionality of P-values occurs on pages 90 and 199 although it is stated correctly elsewhere.
 The true conditionality is P(data|H0).

-Also, in typesetting "equal" signs have been removed from figure code in a number of places.
+Also, in typesetting, "equal" and other signs have been removed from figure code in a number of places.

 I apoligize for these and other errors, and welcome the discovery of new errors.
 Please verify, however, that they are actually new by checking the errata.